 The agency shall have a policy/procedure requiring all equipment and supplies be secured at all times the vehicle is in motion in cabinets or appropriate securing devices to reduce the risk of projectiles in the event of a vehicle crash.
-Loose supplies of any kind on the action wall or crew bench are not permitted.
-Equipment may not be strapped to the stretcher for storage.
-Best efforts should be made to use manufacturer-approved securing devices to reduce the risk of projectiles in accordance with device specifications.
+Loose equipment is not permitted.
+Best efforts should be made to use device-specific securing devices to reduce the risk of projectiles in accordance with device specifications.